How Listening Instantly Improves Employee Relations

 Posted in Insights, Motivational, News

 Being an effective listener is one of the most important skills you can possess.
-When you demonstrate you're genuinely listening to others, it has a tremendous effect on relationships, especially when focusing on employee relations.
+Fostering an organization's active listening skills can lead to stronger relationships, improved teamwork and employee relations, and higher employee satisfaction and productivity levels.

 When you review these statistics, you may be surprised to learn how the spoken message is communicated.
 Believe it or not, only 7% of what we convey is by words, with 38% indicated by the tone of voice.
 Finally, we transmit 55% of the meaning non-verbally. * Source: Mehrabian, 1981